gotzmann/auth/README.md

 // or

-// $db = new \Delight\Db\PdoDsn('mysql:dbname=my-database;host=localhost;charset=utf8mb4', 'my-username', 'my-password');
+// $db = new \Auth\Db\PdoDsn('mysql:dbname=my-database;host=localhost;charset=utf8mb4', 'my-username', 'my-password');
 // or
-// $db = new \Delight\Db\PdoDsn('pgsql:dbname=my-database;host=localhost;port=5432', 'my-username', 'my-password');
+// $db = new \Auth\Db\PdoDsn('pgsql:dbname=my-database;host=localhost;port=5432', 'my-username', 'my-password');
 // or
-// $db = new \Delight\Db\PdoDsn('sqlite:../Databases/my-database.sqlite');
+// $db = new \Auth\Db\PdoDsn('sqlite:../Databases/my-database.sqlite');

-$auth = new \Delight\Auth\Auth($db);
+$auth = new \Auth\Auth($db, $session, $params);
 ```

 If you have an open `PDO` connection already, just re-use it.
 The database user (e.g. `my-username`) needs at least the privileges `SELECT`, `INSERT`, `UPDATE` and `DELETE` for the tables used by this library (or their parent database).

-If your web server is behind a proxy server and `$_SERVER['REMOTE_ADDR']` only contains the proxy’s IP address, you must pass the user’s real IP address to the constructor in the second argument, which is named `$ipAddress`.
-The default is the usual remote IP address received by PHP.
+You must pass the user’s real IP address to the constructor in the third argument, $params['REMOTE_ADDR'] to use throttling and rate limiting features.

-Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as the third parameter to the constructor, which is named `$dbTablePrefix`.
+Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as DB_TABLE_PREFIX key in $params.
 This is optional and the prefix is empty by default.

 During development, you may want to disable the request limiting or throttling performed by this library.
-To do so, pass `false` to the constructor as the fourth argument, which is named `$throttling`.
+To do so, pass `false` to the constructor as the THROTTLING key of $params.
 The feature is enabled by default.

 During the lifetime of a session, some user data may be changed remotely, either by a client in another session or by an administrator.
 That means this information must be regularly resynchronized with its authoritative source in the database, which this library does automatically.
 By default, this happens every five minutes.
-If you want to change this interval, pass a custom interval in seconds to the constructor as the fifth argument, which is named `$sessionResyncInterval`.
+If you want to change this interval, pass a custom interval in seconds to the constructor as the $params entry which is named SESSION_RESYNK_INTERVAL.

-If all your database tables need a common database name, schema name, or other qualifier that must be specified explicitly, you can optionally pass that qualifier to the constructor as the sixth parameter, which is named `$dbSchema`.
+If all your database tables need a common database name, schema name, or other qualifier that must be specified explicitly, you can optionally pass that qualifier, which is named DB_SCHEMA.

 ### Registration (sign up)